cameronharris745/finScript/README.md

 ## SourceDocs

 SourceDocs are a model for source documents in the accounting process such as invoices, receipts and goods received notes.
-In the future, I would like to add documents
+In the future, I would like to add pre-made document templates etc. invoices.
 ```
 // "docProcess" is an array of all the processes the document must undertake in order for it to be "completed"
 //e.g. send to accounting department, get authorised by production manager.